LATEST ANALYSIS UPDATE

 >111 22

 The 37 marker test has proved the most popular and cost effective.
 Lower resolution tests, i.e. with less than 37 markers, have been found to be inadequate for most members.
-The 67-marker and 111-marker tests have yielded little additional benefits, and the new Panels 6 and 7 (markers 112-838) which now accompany the BigY700 tests also have little value.
+The 67-marker Test (no longer available) and 111-marker test have yielded little additional benefits, and the new Panels 6 and 7 (markers 112-838) which now accompany the BigY700 tests also have little value.

 SNP tests and FTDNA's haplogroup predictions based on STR data show the 613 testers to be members of the following haplogroups: